kuzudb/kuzu-docs/docs/cypher/data-definition/create-table.md

 [^1]: We prefer the term "table" instead of "label" because Kùzu, as well as other GDBMSs are ultimately relational systems in the sense that they store and process sets of tuples, i.e., tables or relations.
 A good way to understand the property graph model is as tagging your tables as "node" and "relationship tables" depending on their roles in your application data.
 Nodes are generally suitable to represent entities in your applications, while relationships represent the relationships/connections.
 Relationships are the primary means to join nodes with each other to find paths and patterns in your graph database.
 So when you define a node label and a set of nodes/relationships, this is equivalent to defining a table or records as nodes or relationships.
 During querying you can bind node records in syntax like (a:Person), while relationships in syntax like (..)-[e:Knows]->(...).
 Similar to table definitions in SQL, node and relationship tables have primary keys, a term that is defined in the context of tables: node tables explicitly define primary keys as one of their properties, while the primary keys of relationship tables are implicitly defined by the primary keys of their FROM and TO node records.
 Further observe that similar to relational systems, properties can be thought equivalently as columns of a table, justifying our choice of using the term table in these definitions.

-[^2]: We have currently not decided if Kùzu will support undirected edges or support it in a way similar to Neo4j, which always forces directed edges but allow querying in an undirected way.
-See [examples here](https://neo4j.com/docs/cypher-manual/current/introduction/uniqueness/) for the details how Neo4j supports "undirected querying", which matches edges from both directions.

-[^3]: This is an experimental feature and might be changed in the future.
+[^2]: This is an experimental feature and might be changed in the future.